peterszatmary/flyway-demo/README.md

 environment=test
 ```

-Before that the database is empty.
+Before this step the database is empty.
 After that you can see application with test database and
 data in it.

 ![test app](https://github.com/peterszatmary/just-like-that/blob/master/imgs/flyway-demo/test-app.png)